Bruxelles96/Bruxelles96.github.io/_posts/2019-01-01-Kidzibits.markdown

   <br>

-   I also was tasked with preparing graphics for printing and exhibit integration for two new themed exhibits for the Minnesota Children's Museum, in partnership with PBS Kids "Wild Kratts" TV program.
+   I also was tasked with preparing graphics for printing and exhibit integration for two new themed traveling exhibits under a licensing agreement with PBS Kids "Wild Kratts" TV program, for the Minnesota Children's Museum.

   <br>